Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 "Wha...?!"
 While she try to convince them, they hadn't put down their weapons.

 "**Shania**.
 Take point."
 Monica spoke to her sidekick, the girl with two pony tails, thin eye brows, large turquoise iris, and neck-long hairs on both side that covered her ears.
 She also wore a fighting suit, presumably a fighting suit, with dark red stripes on the edges.
-Oh, on their eyepatches, there was a symbol, presumably the symbol that represents the Lost Numbers, like the symbols we had on our flags.
+Oh, on their eyepatches, there was a symbol.{{footnote: These are related to their Houses, and we'll look at Six Houses in Appendix B.}}

 "Yeah, all right."
 Shania took steps towards the group, stopped just a few steps in front of them.